dougdyson/polylog/README.md

 * Monitoring participation is difficult
 * Gauging comprehension is difficult
 * Measuring progress is difficult
-* Improvement opportuntities can be challenging to spot

 ## the solution
 Polylog provides a safe space for remote students to learn and interact during an online live lecture.